-Keith R. Betensky, Esq. is equipped to advise clients in the cannabis industry regarding legal issues in New York.
-Since 2014 cannabis has been legal under New York law for medical use only.
-If New York legalizes cannabis for adult use, then the cannabis industry is likely to grow exponentially in New York, including Westchester County.
-The cannabis industry consists of growers, cultivators, processors, distributors and retail dispensaries.
+Betensky Law PLLC is equipped to advise clients in the cannabis industry regarding legal issues in New York.
+Since 2014 cannabis has been legal under New York law for medical use.
+Since New York legalized cannabis for adult use, the cannabis industry poised to grow exponentially in New York, including Westchester County.
+The cannabis industry consists primarily of growers, cultivators, processors, distributors and retail dispensaries.
 These businesses require experienced attorneys to navigate the State licensing process, comply with local municipal laws, form business entities, negotiate operating agreements, negotiate lease agreements, and navigate state and federal laws.
-The Law Office of Keith R. Betensky stands ready to advise clients regarding the foregoing issues and other related issues that arise in the cannabis industry in New York.
+Betensky Law PLLC stands ready to advise clients regarding the foregoing issues and other related issues that arise in the cannabis industry in New York.

 Cannabis Industry Background